Women in ancient Egypt: Social and political position of women

 In many of ancient Egypt's artistic approaches, we see women supporting or clasping their husband, maybe even protecting them.
 So in some sense, the woman could be the protector, probably associated with the concept of protective goddesses.
 Women mingled in society, we see evidence of that where peasant women were depicted helping with the harvest; townswomen are shown as professional musicians, dancers, members of temple staff and party guests.

 So women weren't just traditional stay at home wives, but they contributed to society and sometimes even in untraditional ways.
 There are scenes of women in weaving workshops, and tomb inscriptions of women's professional involvement.
 Such titles could range from political to religious to funerary.
 Some titles inscribed on tombs were mainly honorific; to honor the women after they die.
 Some examples of titles are: Overseer of Female Physicians, Judge and Vizier, Director of the Dining Hall, and Overseer of Funerary Priests.

-Religious positions weren't limited to noblewomen as some would think, in fact, we see evidence of priestesses of major goddesses bearing humble titles like tenant farmer.
-As history moves from the Old Kingdom to the Middle Kingdom, we see less and less of women in authority which may suggest changes in political and social norms.
+Religious positions weren't limited to noblewomen.
+In fact, there is evidence of priestesses of major goddesses bearing humble titles like tenant farmer.
+As history moves from the Old Kingdom to the Middle Kingdom, there is less evidence of women in authority, which may suggest changes in political and social norms.
 In the New Kingdom, however, texts show that women had their own legal identity and could even purchase and inherit land without the need for male consent.

 During this period, women were portrayed in all shapes and sizes, where their status and wealth were reflected in the size of their statue.
 Idealistic portrayals were an important part of Egyptian art, mainly because they believed that these representations would follow them into eternity.
 Egyptian mothers were a significant part of ancient Egypt.
 Egyptian men, even those of the highest social class, often placed only their mother's names on their monuments.
 Egyptian mothers were more prominently displayed than the fathers, also in literature.
 The ancient Egyptians paid attention to size and quantity; large tombs indicated a significance of the deceased.

 Some queens of the early dynasties even commemorated tombs as large as their husbands'.
 The pair statue of Amenhotep III and his common-born wife, Queen Tiye, dominates a room at the Cairo Museum, showing the queen as of equal size as the king.
 Hatshepsut, unsatisfied with her status as second best to her father, took it to clarifying her divine conception, so as to legitimize her ruling as pharaoh by recording the miracle of her birth on the walls of the second terrace.